onflow/kitty-items/web/README.md

 ## [Admin minter view](pages/admin/mint.jsx)
 ![Admin](/assets/kitty-items-admin-view.png)
-The admin view is where users can mint Kitty Items through the admin service account.
-Kitty Items minted here are automatically listed for purchase by the admin account.
-Unpurchased
+The admin view is where users can mint new NFTs through the Kitty Items minter account.
+It's open to anybody for demonstration purposes.
+Kitty Items minted here are automatically put up for sale on the storefront page.
-Kitty Items will go to the Storefront.